UT-Austin-RPL/Ditto/README.md

 python run_test.py experiment=Ditto_s2m trainer.resume_from_checkpoint=/path/to/trained/model/
 ```

+## Demo

+[Here](notebooks/demo_depth_map.ipynb) is a minimum demo that starts from multiview depth maps before and after interaction and ends with a reconstructed digital twin.
+To run the demo, you need to install this [library](https://github.com/Steve-Tod/utils3d) for visualization.

+We provide the posed depth images of a real word muisc box to run the demo.
+You can download from [here](https://utexas.box.com/s/ujb2ky8y9vaog7nheth1n3tmm1rgx9t7) and put it under `data`.
+You can also run demo your own data that follows the same format.

 ## Data and pre-trained models

 Data: [here](https://utexas.box.com/s/1wiynn7ql42c3mi1un7ynncfxr86ep22).
 Remeber to cite [Shape2Motion](assets/s2m.bib) and [Abbatematteo *et al.*](#citing) as well as [Ditto](assets/ditto.bib) when using these datasets.